Cost of Attending

 The cost categories are estimates and meant for the purpose of assistance in preparing a personal budget.
 Individual student costs will vary.

 In addition to general tuition and fees of the University, there may also be fees that are charged in individual Medical Laboratory Sciences courses.
-To identify which courses have additional fees, more information can be found here.
+Courses with additional fees can be found here.
 Each year in July, the University of Minnesota Board of Regents approves the tuition and fees for the next academic year.
 Tuition and Fees are subject to change.

 Tuition & Fees